Jermaine Cools: Teenager detained for murder of boy, 14

 Marques Walker previously admitted attacking Jermaine Cools outside a chicken shop near West Croydon station, south London, on 18 November that year.

-Appearing at the Old Bailey, the 17-year-old, of Bromley, was ordered to serve a minimum of 19 years for the "senseless" killing.
+Appearing at the Old Bailey, the 17-year-old became the first youth to be sentenced on television as he was ordered to serve a minimum of 19 years.

-He was also sentenced to eight months for possession of a dangerous weapon.
+But she said: "People don't realise it can just be anyone's child."

-The teenager, who was 16 at the time of the killing, was also sentenced for a minimum of four years for a separate offence of GBH, which happened in July 2022 when he was on remand in custody at HMP Feltham.
+In addition to the life sentence, Walker was detained for a minimum of four years for a separate offence of GBH, which happened in July 2022 when he was on remand in custody at HMP Feltham.

-The court heard Walker had a history of carrying deadly weapons and had been on bail for carrying a Zombie knife six weeks before the killing.
+He was also sentenced to eight months for possession of a dangerous weapon, with all sentences to run concurrently.